Welcome back to Flexibility Is Freedom!

 Going forward (assuming no change in traffic trends), I plan to allocate more of my time towards new business opportunities.

-I’ll still continue to build TheDermDetective.com in the background but spend less time on producing content and building backlinks.
+I'll still continue to build this website in the background but spend less time on producing content and building backlinks.
 For example, I plan to spend the cash flow that the website generates to pay professionals in my field to write for me.

 I also plan to change my content strategy to produce more info articles about acne scars rather than only affiliate content (as I had originally intended!).

-In this section, I provide a summary of the business initiatives this month.
+Next, I'll provide a summary of the business activities this month.

 If you'd like, you can skip ahead to the next section where I discuss new opportunities.

-This month, I made a number of key changes to my software stack.
+This month, I made a number of key changes to my technology stack.